 Q: How do I know which HIPAA form to submit?

 A: You must address HIPAA within your application if your study will involve the use of protected health information.
 Protected health information means individually identifiable health information transmitted or maintained in any form (electronic means, on paper, or through oral communication) that relates to the past, present or future physical or mental health or conditions of an individual.
 In general,

-- if you are not using or recording any identifiable information you will submit a Certification of Using De-Identified data form.
-On that form you must specify by which of three possible ways you are de-identifying data.
+- if you are seeing, but not recording any identifiable information you will submit a Certification of Using De-Identified data form,

 Q: If the sponsor requires that a safety report be submitted to the IRB, but the adverse event reporting policy requires that it be reported only at the time of continuation (e.g., it is a non-serious event), should I still submit it to the IRB?

 A: You should inform the sponsor that our reporting policy is that non-serious events will be submitted in summary format at the time of continuation.
 The IRB will not review individual non-serious reports.